Open-QKD-Network/qkd-dashboard/README.md

 npm run dev
 ```

-Run this system on every network endpoint that you are using.
+Run this system on every node in the network.

-### Web Server Backend
+### Web Server Back-End

 This system exists in:

 ```bash
 cd web-server/server